LGBTQ+ Trainees and Allies

 1. Advisor/Mentorship Program: A program that pairs LGBTQ+ trainees with a faculty mentor with similar interests.
 This includes research, clinical, or general professional development advising and mentorship.

-2. Supervisory Program: A program that pairs trainees (LGBTQ+ or otherwise) with a supervisor who can provide expert consultation for LGBTQ+ issues that arise on clinical rotations.
+2. Supervisory Program: The Queer Educational Supplemental Training (QuEST) Program pairs trainees (LGBTQ+ or otherwise) with a faculty expert who can provide expert advice around LGBTQ+ issues that arise on clinical rotations.

-3. Process Groups: Held for all LGBTQ+ trainees and allies to discuss and process current events that impact LGBTQ+ individuals.
+3. Process Groups: Social Events: Held for all LGBTQ+ trainees and allies to enjoy NYC's queer scene together and build community.
+Last year's events included a Drag Brunch

-4. Lecture Series: Held annually through VP&S and monthly through the Program for the Study of LGBTQ+ Health.
+4. Lecture Series: Held annually through the Vagelos College of Physicians and Surgeons (VP&S, Columbia’s medical school) and monthly through the Program for the Study of LGBTQ+ Health.

 5. Didactic Series on Gender and Sexuality: 8-week course provided to all PGY3 Columbia Psychiatry Residents.
 See course objectives here.
-Additional research and training opportunities available through the Division of Gender, Sexuality, and Health.
+Additional research and training opportunities available through the Division of Gender, Sexuality, and including a 4th year elective in LGBTQ+ Mental Health.

 6. LGBTQIA+ Affinity Group: All Columbia, New York Presbyterian, Research Foundation for Mental Hygiene (RFMH), and New York State Psychiatric Institute (NYSPI) employees are encouraged to attend.